Mystical2090/polo/README.md

 # Polo
 A **superior** mod menu for Geometry Dash.
-Also very dogshit (Many bugs stupid never will be released etc..)

 ## How to use
 1. On PC/Mobile, press the settings icon to open the mod menu.